 Currency Exchange Rate Risk (OCIO ETF only).
 Changes in currency exchange rates and the relative value of non-U.S. currencies will affect the value of the Fund's Underlying Investments with underlying foreign shares and the value of your Shares.
 Because a Fund's NAV is determined on the basis of U.S. dollars, the U.S. dollar value of your investment in a Fund may go down if the value of the local currency of the non-U.S. markets in which a Fund invests depreciates against the U.S. dollar.
 This is true even if the local currency value of securities held by a Fund goes up.
 Conversely, the dollar value of your investment in a Fund may go up if the value of the local currency appreciates against the U.S. dollar.
 The value of the U.S. dollar measured against other currencies is influenced by a variety of factors.
-These factors include: national debt levels and trade deficits, changes in balances of payments and trade, domestic and foreign interest and inflation rates, global or regional political, economic or financial events, monetary policies of governments, actual or potential government intervention, and global energy prices.
-Political instability, the possibility of government intervention and restrictive or opaque business and investment policies may also reduce the value of a country's currency.
+These factors include: national debt levels and trade deficits, changes in balances of payments and trade, domestic and foreign interest and inflation rates, global or regional political, economic or financial events, monetary policies of government intervention and restrictive or opaque business and investment policies may also reduce the value of a country's currency.
 Government monetary policies and the buying or selling of currency by a country's government may also influence exchange rates.
 Currency exchange rates can be very volatile and can change quickly and unpredictably.
 As a result, the value of an investment in a Fund may change quickly and without warning, and you may lose money.